ccgilroy/mapping-twitter-data/README.md

 ## Using this module

 The easiest way to work with this module is as an "R Project."
-To do this, omapping_tweets.Rproj` file (not the .R file!).
+To do this, open the folder that you downloaded from Dropbox or Github and click on the `mapping_tweets.Rproj` file (not the .R file!).
 This will open the R Project in RStudio, and make it convenient to access all of the files you need.

 See this page for more information on R Projects in RStudio: